A breast ultrasound is a safe, painless and noninvasive medical test. It helps doctors diagnose and treat medical conditions of the breast.

-There is usually no discomfort from pressure as the transducer is pressed against the area being examined.
-However, if scanning is performed over an area of tenderness, you may feel pressure or minor pain from the transducer.
+Patients usually don’t feel any discomfort during the test.
+However, if the sonographer scans an area of tenderness, you may feel pressure or minor pain from the probe.

 Once the imaging is complete, the clear ultrasound gel will be wiped off your skin.
 The ultrasound gel does not stain or discolor clothing.

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care physician, or to the physician or other healthcare provider who requested the exam, and he/she will share the results with you.
-In some cases the radiologist may discuss results with you at the conclusion of your examination.
+A radiologist is a physician specifically trained to supervise and interpret radiology examinations.
+Your radiologist will analyze the images and send a signed report to the doctor or other health care provider who ordered the test.
+Your provider (not the sonographer or radiologist) will share the results with you.

 If you need a follow-up examination, your doctor will explain why.

 Like most medical tests, ultrasounds carry benefits and risks.
 You can read about the general benefits and risks on the ultrasound page.
 This list covers the benefits and risks related just to breast ultrasounds.